 Trap, Neuter, Release (TNR) – With the help of caring citizens, this program allows us to control the feral cat population in Winnipeg.

-Tip to Tail Boutique – We sell hundreds of unique products for both you and your pet.
+WHS Gift Shop – We sell hundreds of unique products for both you and your pet.
 All proceeds are directed back to shelter operations.

 Volunteering – We rely on our volunteers to help with day-to-day shelter operations and special events.